Infinite-dimensional Thurston theory and transcendental dynamics II: classification of entire functions with escaping singular orbits: Abstract

 \section{Abstract}

-We classify transcendental entire functions that are compositions of a polynomial and the exponential for which all singular values escape on disjoint rays.
-The construction involves an iteration procedure on an \emph{infinite-dimensional} Teichm\"uller space, analogously to the Thurston's classical Topological Characterization of Rational Functions, but for an \emph{infinite} set of marked points.
+We classify transcendental entire functions that are compositions of a polynomial and the exponential for which all singular values (i.e., either asymptotic or critical values) escape on disjoint rays.
+The construction involves an iteration procedure on an \emph{infinite-dimensional} Teichm\"uller space, analogously to classical Thurston's Topological Characterization of Rational Functions, but for an \emph{infinite} set of marked points.

+We concentrate on the case when different escaping singular orbits do not come arbitrarily close to each other---this allows to avoid excessive technicality of constructions (almost with no restriction of generality).
+As in the proof of Thurston's Characterization theorem, we define a map $\sigma$ acting on a specially chosen \tei\ space and look for fixed points of $\sigma$.
+But unlike in the classical theorem, the \tei\ space is no longer finite-dimensional, which leads to a completely different approach.
+The core of this article is the construction of a compact $\sigma$-invariant subset in the \tei\ space.
+Then from strict contraction of $\sigma$ on this subspace follows the existence of a fixed point of $\sigma$.

 \addtocontents{toc}{ }